5 (British TV channel) programming: Lifestyle and cookery

 Early evening lifestyle and makeover programmes formed a major part of Channel 5's early schedules and they saw a revival in 2011.
 Former series include property shows, such as House Doctor, presented by Ann Maurice, Build a New Life in the Country and How Not to Decorate, presented by Colin McAllister and Justin Ryan.
 Makeover and property shows have declined in Channel 5's schedules but former series such as House Doctor and Housebusters are often repeated in the daytime and early morning schedules.
 In 2011, the channel launched new makeover programmes Garden ER and Superior Homes with Kelly Hoppen.
 In September 2011, a new cookery show with a focus on healthy eating was launched, Real Food Family Cook Off sponsored by Tesco.

 In 2012, Channel 5 introduced property show Half Built House, which was fronted by property guru Sian Astley, and focused on Astley rescuing homes that have had DIY disasters.
 Best House In The Street, another property show, also went to air in 2012, and saw Charlie Luxton transform a family's home in each episode.

 In 2013, Great Northern Cookbook aired, a cookery series following Sean Wilson (best known for his role in Coronation Street, a Michelin-star chef) as he travels around the North of England, cooking up recipes past and present, exploring the heritage of the towns, completing a series of competitive challenges, and hoping to please the locals.

 Marco Pierre White's Kitchen Wars

 In June 2012, chef Marco Pierre White launched his own cookery competition show, comprising seven 60-minute episodes, to find a couple who creates Britain's Best Dining Experience.

 The premise of the show from Channel 5 is:

-Marco Pierre White uses his exceptional culinary eye to find the UK's best restaurant partnerships balancing fabulous food with seamless service.
-They're fighting for a place in a specially designed studio restaurant, where the top three couples will each be given both their own kitchen and set of diners to impress.
+Marco Pierre White uses his culinary eye to find the UK's best restaurant partnerships balancing good food with seamless service.
+They're fighting for a place in a studio restaurant, where the top three couples will each be given both their own kitchen and set of diners to impress.
 It's not just about being a good chef; it's also about having the skills to run the best restaurant.
 Who will make the cut?